 - Valdis Laan, Introduction to Category Theory (pp. 52, 2003).

-- Bartosz Milewski, Category Theory for Programmers (ongoing series of long blogposts, and see also his videos, linked below)
+- Bartosz Milewski, Category Theory for Programmers (series of long blogposts, available in book format, linked below: also see also his videos, also linked below).

 - Jaap van Oosten, Basic Category Theory and Topos Theory (pp. 123, Utrecht 2016).